 PAYROLL INCREASE: We assumed 2.75% per year.
-Since benefits do not depend on salary (as they do for pensions), using an aggregate payroll assumption for the purpose of calculating the service cost results in a negligible error.
+Since benefits do not depend on salary (as they do for pensions), this assumption is only used to determine the accrual pattern of the Actuarial Present Value of Projected Benefit Payments.

 FIDUCIARY NET POSITION (FNP): The following table shows the beginning and ending FNP numbers that were provided by Marin CCD.